JigarBhatt22/Jigar-Bhatt-digital-resume/README.md

 # Research Experience

-For more information about my research background and to look at my CV, please go to index.html
+For more information about my research background, please take a look at the CV file.